I Have a Dream

 as inconveniences to be planned, but rather surprises that kiss us

-with destiny like a rainbow in a storm, love that finds us, and a future
+with destiny like a rainbow from a storm, like unexpected love.

 I have a dream.